HMS Coquette (1897): Early service

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 Since her design speed was 30 knots and she had two funnels she was assigned to the D class.
 After 30 September 1913, she was known as a D-class destroyer and had the letter "D" painted on the hull below the bridge area and on either the fore or aft funnel.

 World War I

-August 1914 found her in active commission at The Nore Local Flotilla based at Sheerness tendered to HMS Actaeon, the gunnery school.
+August 1914 found her in active commission at The Nore Local Flotilla based at Sheerness tendered to HMS Actaeon, the torpedo school.
 She remained in this deployment for the duration of the First World War until her loss.